 Brother’s Inkvestment costs run about a penny per page in B&W and under 5 cents per page in color.
 Which is more than a supertank printer costs but much less than the 15 cents a page costs of a traditional inkjet printer

-One noteworthy difference between the others is the print heads are replaceable on the HP.
+One noteworthy difference between the others is the HP print heads are replaceable.

 Benefits and Drawbacks

 Low operating costs are probably the biggest benefit of the HP Smart Tank 7301.
 Of any supertank though.